List of United States senators from Louisiana

 Louisiana was admitted to the Union on April 30, 1812, and elects senators to class 2 and class 3.
 Russell Long was the state's longest-serving senator, serving from 1948–1987.
 Its current senators are Republicans Bill Cassidy and John Kennedy.

-Louisiana is one of fifteen states alongside California, Colorado, Georgia, Hawaii, Idaho, Maine, Massachusetts, Minnesota, Missouri, Nevada, Pennsylvania, South Dakota, Utah, and West Virginia to have a younger senior senator and an older junior senator.
+Louisiana is one of eighteen states alongside California, Colorado, Delaware, Georgia, Hawaii, Idaho, Maine, Massachusetts, Minnesota, Missouri, Nevada, Oklahoma, Pennsylvania, South Carolina, South Dakota, Utah, and West Virginia to have a younger senior senator and an older junior senator.